turesheim/eclipse-timekeeper/README.md

 ### Tracking inactive time

-If you have an active task and go AFK, not touching the mouse or keyboard for more than five minutes, the _Eclipse Timekeeper_ will start tracking idle time.
+If you have an active task and go AFK, not touching the mouse or keyboard for more than one minute, the _Eclipse Timekeeper_ will start tracking idle time.
 As soon as activity is detected again a dialog will be displayed where you can choose whether or not to disregard the idle time.
 Answer **Yes** and the task will be _deactivated_ and the time AFK will not be added to the total. **No** will perform no action, so the idle time will be added to the total.
-Note that the idle tracker is system wide, so activity in any application will not trigger the idle counter.
+Note that the idle tracker is system wide, so activity in any application will not trigger the idle timer.

 ## Supported repository types

-There is built in support for *GitHub* and *Bugzilla* task repositories, however other repository types should also work.
+There is built in support for *GitHub*, *JIRA* and *Bugzilla* task repositories, however other repository types should also work.
 Tasks from *GitHub* are grouped by the name of the first query they appear in.
 Tasks from *Bugzilla* repositories are grouped by the *product*.
 When for instance using a *JIRA* repository you may want to group by a different field, this can be done by right clicking on a task and selecting a field from the **Set Grouping Field...** menu.

 Note that the timekeeping data are stored in the task repository so they follow your workspace.
 If the workspace is lost, so is the timekeeping data.